tensorflow/community/rfcs/20190610-standartizing-composite_ops.md

 > depends on implementation detail of tf.function implementation, thus
 > tf.function shouldn’t be optimized away.```

-Suppose the tooling have an efficient implementation of our functions that needs its own side outputs let them be t1 ... t_k.
+Suppose the tooling have an efficient implementation of the gradient that needs its own side outputs let them be t1 ... t_k.
 Then it can replace all three functions with the re-implementations with the following signatures.